BenjaminTzudiker/CKD_Database/readme.md

 We could add in/replace that with other codes depending on what we want to find out about.
 If we wanted a look at every encounter related to CKD, we could add in codes like E08.22 - E13.22, O10.2 - O10.3, and so on.
 There are plenty of ways to refine your queries to get exactly the information you need.

 This is neat, but a list of numbers isn't directly helpful.
 We'll need more complicated queries to get actually useful information.
-To start out, let's see how many diagnosis records there are with the "N18" code.
+To start out, let's see how many diagnosis records there are with the "N18" code, which corresponds to chronic kidney disease.Since we want all the subcodes, we'll use the keyword "like" and the wildcard "%".

 ```sql
 select count(*) from diagnosis d1 where d1.icd_code LIKE 'N18%';